Irina85-code/OfficeDocs-Support/Teams/phone-system/direct-routing/microsoft-sip-response-codes-403.md

 - Microsoft response code: **510559**
 - SIP response code: **403**
 - Suggested actions:
   - Make sure that the dialed number in Teams matches a corresponding number pattern in a voice route for the given user.
-In some cases, this error occurs because an incorrect number is dialed, or the customer's own internal policy prevents calls to specific countries/regions, or number patterns.
+In some cases, this error occurs because an incorrect number is dialed, or the customer's own internal policy prevents calls to specific countries, regions, or number patterns.